Tam Lok Hin

-Tam Lok Hin (談樂軒, born 19 January 1991) is a former Hong Kong professional footballer who played as a midfielder.
-He is currently the assistant coach of Hong Kong Premier League club Tai Po.
+Tam Lok Hin (談樂軒, born 19 January 1991) is a Hong Kong former professional footballer who played as a midfielder.

 Club career

 Workable

 Tam Lok Hin made his Hong Kong First Division debut on 12 January 2008, in a match against Sun Hei, being substituted in the 70th minutes.
 However, this was his only league appearance in the season.

 Eastern

 After Workable was relegated at the end of the 2007–08 season, Tam followed former Workable coach Lee Kin Wo and manager Chan Hiu Ming to Eastern.

 He got more chances to break into the Eastern first team during the 2008–09 season.
 He had made 13 league appearances and scored 3 three league goals.
 His first league goal was scored on 24 October 2008, helping his team to win 5–0 over Tuen Mun Progoal.
 He then scored 2 goals in a match for the first team on 15 November 2008, helping his team to win 5–0 over Mutual.
 However, the club did not achieve good results and decided to return to the Hong Kong Third Division at the end of the season.